VivekMurarkaIndIre/DistributedSystems/TutorialDocuments/Actuator_ReadMe.md

 | /sessions| Allows retrieval and deletion of user sessions from a Spring Session-backed session store.
 Not available when using Spring Session’s support for reactive web applications.|
 | /shutdown| Lets the application be gracefully shutdown.|
 | /threaddump| Performs a thread dump.|

+#### TO make our endpints secure we can exclude it or use spring security by validating authorized access